New map reveals geologic history of Mauna Loa Volcano's northeast flank

 This past week, Kīlauea Volcano's summit lava lake

-fluctuated in concert with summit inflation and deflation, with levels ranging around 15–28 m (49–92 ft) below the vent
+fluctuated in concert with summit inflation and deflation, with levels ranging 26–43 m (85–141 ft) below the vent

 rim.
 On the East Rift Zone, the 61g flow remained active, with lava

-entering the ocean near Kamokuna and surface breakouts downslope of Pu‘u ‘Ō‘ō.
-These flows do not pose an immediate threat to nearby communities.
+entering the ocean near Kamokuna and surface flows downslope of Pu‘u ‘Ō‘ō and on the coastal plain.
+The 61g flows do not pose an immediate threat to nearby communities.

 Mauna Loa is not erupting.
 During the past week, small-magnitude earthquakes

-and upper Southwest Rift Zone at depths up to 5 km (3 mi).
-Microearthquakes also occurred on the east flank of the volcano at depths of 5–13 km (3–8 mi).
+and upper Southwest Rift Zone, at depths less than 5 km (3 mi).
 GPS measurements continue to show deformation

 beneath the summit and upper Southwest Rift Zone.
 No significant changes in volcanic gas emissions were measured.